tiongjjyi/tp/docs/UserGuide.md

 * `find John` returns `john` and `John Doe`.
 * `find Fiona Alissa` Find the student(s) with name Fiona or Alissa, and the details of the student(s) will be displayed.

-**Command succeeds:** Success message shown to user, no change in the database, a change in GUI is displayed.

-**Command failure:** Users enter the command with incorrect formatting, resulting in an error message shown to the user and no matched course is shown.

-### Find a pending question: `find pq`
+### Find students with pending questions: `find pq`
-List all the students with pending questions.
+Find all students with pending questions from the list of students you are overseeing in the selected course.

 **Format:** `find pq`

 **Example:**
 * `find John` returns all students with non-empty pending questions.

-**Command succeeds:** Success message shown to user, no change in the database, a change in GUI is displayed.

-**Command failure:** Users enter the command with incorrect formatting, resulting in an error message shown to the user and no matched course is shown.
+* `find pq` returns all students with pending questions.

 ### Adding a remark for a student: `remark`
 Adds a remark to the specified student from the list of students.

-Format: `remark INDEX r/REMARK`
+**Format:** `remark INDEX r/REMARK`
 * Adds a remark for the student at the specified `INDEX`.
-The index refers to the index number shown in the displayed students list.
+* The index refers to the index number shown in the displayed students list.
-* The index must be a **positive integer** 1, 2, 3, …
+* `INDEX` must be a **positive integer** 1, 2, 3, …

-**Example:**
-* `remark 2 r/needs more help` Adds a remark to the student at index 2 of the displayed students list saying needs more help.
+**Example:** `remark 2 r/needs more help` Adds a remark to the student at index 2 of the displayed students list saying needs more help.

-**Command succeeds:**
-* Success message shown to user, a remark is added to the specified student and this information is updated to the database, change in GUI.
+**Command succeeds:** Success message shown, remark successfully added to student and updated in database, change in GUI.

-**Command failure:**
-* Users enter the command with incorrect formatting, resulting in an error message shown to the user and no new remark is added to the specified student.
+**Command failure:** Incorrect format results in an error message shown and the remark is not added to the student.

 ### Adding a pending question for a student: `pq`
 Adds a pending question to a specified student from the list of students of a course.

 **Format:** `pq INDEX pq/PENDINGQUESTION`
 * Adds a pending question for the student at the specified `INDEX`.
-The index refers to the index number shown in the displayed students list.
+* The index refers to the index number shown in the displayed students list.
-* The index must be a **positive integer** 1, 2, 3, …
+* `INDEX` must be a **positive integer** 1, 2, 3, …

 **Example:**
 * `pq 2 pq/What is a logic gate?` Adds a pending question to the student at index 2 of the displayed student list asking the question “What is a logic gate?”.
 This indicates a requirement to follow-up with the student.

-**Command succeeds:**
-* Success message shown to user, a remark is added to the specified student and this information is updated to the database, change in GUI.
+**Command succeeds:** Success message shown, pending question successfully added and updated in database, change in GUI.

-**Command failure:**
-* Users enter the command with incorrect formatting, resulting in an error message shown to the user and no new remark is added to the specified student.
+**Command failure:** Incorrect format results in an error message shown and pending question is not added to the student.

 ### Removing a remark/pending question of a student: `remove`
 Removes a remark or pending question of a specified student from the list of students.

 **Format:** `remove INDEX r/ pq/`
 * Removes a pending question of the student at the specified `INDEX`.
-The index refers to the index number shown in the displayed students list.
+* The index refers to the index number shown in the displayed students list.
-* The index must be a **positive integer** 1, 2, 3, …
+* `INDEX` must be a **positive integer** 1, 2, 3, …

 **Example:**
 * `remove 2 pq/` Removes a pending question of the student at index 2 of the displayed students list.

-**Command succeeds:**
-* Success message shown to user, a pending question is removed from the specified student and this information is updated to the database, change in GUI.
+**Command succeeds:** Success message shown, remark/pending question successfully removed from student, change in GUI.

-**Command failure:**
-* Users enter the command with incorrect formatting, resulting in an error message shown to the user and no new remark is added to the specified student.
+**Command failure:** Incorrect format results in an error message shown and the remark/pending question is not removed from the student.

-### Returning to the home page: `home` [coming soon]
+### Returning to the home page: `home`
+Returns to the home page showing the list of courses you are overseeing.

+**Format:** `home`

 --------------------------------------------------------------------------------------------------------------------
+<div style="page-break-after: always"></div>

 ### **Miscellaneous**

 ### Saving the data